 Here’s why 69% of employees would be more likely to stay at a company if they received more recognition:

 Recognition = truly caring about your people.

 Employee recognition is a direct demonstration that you care about your employees in a holistic way—which is one of the factors driving people into new roles during The Great Resignation of 2021.
 This is especially true when you choose meaningful forms of employee recognition, like experiential rewards.

 With this approach, you’re not just throwing money at employees—you’re enhancing their lives by offering meaningful experiences they wouldn’t have otherwise had access to.
 By celebrating experiences, you show that your company truly cares about building a culture of recognition that makes employees want to stay.

-Recognition strengthens manager-employee relationships.
+Recognition programs strengthen manager-employee relationships.

-We’ve all heard the common refrain that people don’t leave jobs; they leave managers.
+We’ve all heard the common refrain regarding employee retention that people don’t leave jobs; they leave managers.
 But the other side is just as true: People stay when they have good managers.
 So when you make your managers the drivers of employee appreciation and recognition, this promotes positive feelings in their direct reports.

-Recognition is shareable.
+Employee recognition is shareable.